ScilifelabDataCentre/pathogens-portal-visualisations/wastewater/README.md

 **combined_stockholm_logaxis.py** - This script produces a graph with wastewater data from Stockholm (combined graph) presented on a log axis.

 **combined_stockhom_regular.py** - This script produces a graph with wastewater data from Stockholm (combined graph) presented on linear axes.

-**requirements.txt** - the requirements file used to recreate the environment needed to run the python script.

 **sweden-counties.geojson** - Underlying basemap geojson file, created using publicly available data from multiple sources.